-It's not surprising that the question of which camping chair to buy is amongst the most common questions asked by campers about camping gear purchases.
+It's not surprising that the question of the best camping chair to buy is amongst the most common questions asked by campers about camping gear purchases for their camping setup.

 When you are sitting around the campfire in relax mode, you want a comfortable chair - simple as that.

 Also important - you want everyone else to be comfortable as well in their chairs so that they don't eye off yours the split second it becomes vacant.
 That also includes the dog!

 The problem is, in my experience, most are comfortable when you first sit in them, because they haven't been subjected to your body weight for any length of time.
 At that point they are probably as comfortable as they are ever going to be.

 The question is how comfortable will they be after continued use and a bit of rain and anything else camping can throw at it.

 The most popular camping chairs would have to be of the quad folding variety, where the four legs join together to form a cylindrical shape.
 They are definitely the most common you will see around the campsite, but they aren't necessarily the most comfortable (in my humble opinion).

 Cheaper quad folding chairs with a canvas type fabric and little support underneath the seat will be the ones most likely to sag over time.

 Flat Folding Chairs

 Another popular type of chair one that is flat folding.
 Being flat when packed up, they appear to be very space efficient, but in actual fact, we have been able to pack quad folding chairs more efficiently than flat folding ones.